jrkerns/pylinac/docs/source/acr.rst

   .. math:: PSG = ghosting_{ratio} * 100

-* **Low Contrast Detectability** - The low contrast detectability test analyzes slices 8, 9, 10, and 11 of the ACR MRI Large phantom.
+* **Low Contrast Detectability** - The low contrast detectability test analyzes slices 8, 9, 10, and 11 of the ACR MRI phantom.
   Each slice contains 10 spokes arranged in a circular pattern, with spoke diameters decreasing clockwise from 7.0 mm (spoke 1) to 1.5 mm (spoke 10).
   Each spoke contains 3 disks (objects) at different radial distances from the phantom center.